-Stop measuring your success and worth against someone else’s achievements
+Stop measuring your success and worth again someone else’s achievements

 “Wow she has thousands of followers.
 I must post everyday and build a huge audience too.”